 The L-series VMs are storage optimised.
 These are ideal for applications requiring low latency, high throughput and large local disk storage.
 These VMs are built on Intel Haswell processor technology, specifically E5 Xeon v3 processors with 4-, 8-, 16- and 32-core VM sizes.
 L-series VMs support up to 6 TB of local SSD and offer unmatched storage I/O performance.

 Example use cases include NoSQL databases such as Cassandra, MongoDB, Cloudera and Redis.
 Data warehousing applications and large transactional databases are great use cases as well.

 Largest-memory optimised virtual machines

 The M-series family of Azure virtual machines are the largest-memory optimised VMs to date.
 These VMs are ideal for heavy in-memory workloads such as SAP HANA.
-The M-series offer the largest available memory capacities starting from 1 TiB of RAM on a single VM.
+The M-Series offers up to 4 TB of RAM on a single VM.
 In addition, these VMs offer the highest virtual CPU count of up to 128 vCPUs on a single VM to enable high-performance parallel processing.